zelanko/sql-docs.es-es/docs/reporting-services/report-server-sharepoint/manage-a-reporting-services-sharepoint-service-application.md

  Escriba la contraseña.

  **Confirmar contraseña**
- Vuelva a escribir la contraseña.
+ vuelva a escribir la contraseña.

 ## <a name="e-mail-settings"></a>Configuración de correo electrónico